Bonfida/solana-name-service-guide/sns-book/src/domain-name/react-hooks/use-profile-pic.md

 # useProfilePic

-Users can set a profile picture using the `pic` record of their favorite domain name.
+Users can set a profile picture using the `pic` record of their primary domain name.
 This record holds the URI to their profile picture.

 ```ts
 import { useEffect, useRef, useState } from "react";